rafid0007/custom-chatbot-openai-langchain/README.md

 ### `npm install`

-Now change the name of .env.sample to .evn and add OPENAI_API_KEY
+Now change the name of .env.sample to .env and add OPENAI_API_KEY

 Now run below command to ingest data from demo-data.txt file and save it into a vector store as embeddings.